CanonicalLtd/maas-docs/src/en/manage-cli-common.md

 ## List nodes

-To list all nodes (and their characteristics) in the MAAS cluster:
+To list all nodes (and their characteristics) in the MAAS:

 ```bash
 maas $PROFILE nodes read